nelsonfigueroa/nelson.cloud/content/about/index.md

 Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog for fun and to share my knowledge.

-I left my previous role due to health reasons, but I am happy to say I am much better now and am ready for new remote roles!
+I am actively looking for a new role!
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/nelsonfigueroa1/).

 ## Experience